Three bodies, 1,700 acres and a whole lot of hogs: Alex Murdaugh’s $4m Moselle estate

 “There were literally dozens of people at Moselle last weekend trespassing, taking selfies in front of the feed room,” he said, condemning the “carnival attitude” of some members of the public.

-After the jury visit, the day’s proceedings will resume in Colleton County Courthouse with the defence and prosecution arguing the charges for how the jury will deliberate.
+After the jury visit, the day’s proceedings resumed in Colleton County Courthouse with the defence and prosecution arguing the charges for how the jury will deliberate.

 Then, jurors will hear closing arguments before they begin deliberations – as soon as Wednesday afternoon.